 The ICAAP results are continuously monitored and permit concluding that the Bank's capital continues to be adequate to cover incurred or potential risks from both the regulatory and economic perspectives.

-5.3 Regulatory developments
+5.5 Regulatory developments

-Since 31 December 2020, Banco Finantia fully complies with the minimum requirement for own funds and eligible liabilities (MREL), which implementation deadline was 1 January 2024).
+Since 31 December 2020, Banco Finantia fully complies with the minimum requirement for own funds and eligible liabilities (MREL).
+The implementation deadline for this was 1 January 2024.